-- Remove the boat from the water into a position where the propeller is accessible. - Position the shift control in NEUTRAL. - Position the battery switch to the OFF position or remove the negative battery cable from the engine starting battery to ensure the engine cannot accidently start. - Place a wood block between the boat hull and the propeller to hold the propeller in place while removing the propeller nut.
-WARNING!
-Never use your hand to hold the propeller when removing the propeller nut. - When removing the propeller, use a propeller puller to remove the propeller following the puller manufacturer's instructions. - When installing the propeller, verify that the propeller is tight on the shaft and the propeller nut is torqued to the correct specification.
+- Remove the boat from the water into a position where the propeller is accessible. - Position the shift control in NEUTRAL. - Position the battery switch to the OFF position or remove the negative battery cable from the engine starting battery to ensure the engine cannot accidentally start.

+Place a wood block between the boat hull and the propeller to hold the . propeller in place while removing the propeller nut.

+WARNING Never use your hand to hold the propeller when removing the propeller nut.

+- When removing the propeller, use a propeller puller (consult your dealer) to remove the propeller following the puller manufacturer's instructions. - When installing the propeller, verify the propeller is tight on the shaft and the propeller nut is torqued to the correct specification (consult your dealer).